Lydd: History

-Before and during the First World War Lydd Camp was an important artillery practice camp.
+Before and during the First World War, Lydd Camp was important for artillery training and practice.
 Experiments with high explosives carried out on the shingle wastes around 1888 led to the invention of the explosive Lyddite.
-Lydd was at one time a garrison town and the area is still an important training ground for the armed forces, at one time having an extensive narrow gauge railway network.
+Lydd was at one time a garrison town.
+At one time it had an extensive narrow gauge railway network, and the area is still an important training ground for the armed forces.
+Nearby RAF Denge was established between the world wars.
+It has surviving concrete acoustic mirrors, developed during World War II to detect the sound of approaching aircraft before radar was perfected.

+In the 20th century the hamlets of Lade and Lydd-on-Sea developed along the coast east of Lydd.
+They mostly consist of holiday bungalows.

 Second World War

-In September 1940, one of four young Dutch men who had landed on the coast between Hythe and Dungeness in a rowing boat was arrested for spying shortly after drinking at the Rising Sun pub.
-Three of the four were hanged at Pentonville Prison.
+In September 1940, four young Dutch men landed on the coast between Hythe and Dungeness in a rowing boat.
+One was arrested for spying shortly after drinking at the Rising Sun pub.

-On 21 October, a Dornier Do 17 was forced to land at RAF Lydd, short of fuel, the pilot having been confused in his bearings whilst attempting to return to France, by the use of recently invented equipment devised to interrupt the homing beams sent from Germany to guide such planes.
+On 21 October, a Dornier Do 17 ran short of fuel and was forced to land at RAF Lydd.
+The German pilot had been confused in his bearings whilst attempting to return to France.
+He had been using the recently invented equipment devised to interrupt the homing beams sent from Germany to guide such planes.
 The Dornier was the first example of this new type of bomber to fall into the hands of British Intelligence.
-RAF Lydd was situated north of the town – only one Nissen hut now remains.
+RAF Lydd was situated north of the town.
+Only one Nissen hut now remains of the complex.

 A Vickers Wellington bomber had the misfortune to crash-land on 26 June on returning from a 1,500-plane attack on Bremen.
-The 19-year-old pilot managed to get the plane down safely near Lydd, and the crew survived the crash, but were not certain they were in England until rescuers came to their assistance.
+The 19-year-old pilot got the plane down safely near Lydd, and the crew survived the crash.
+They were not certain they had landed in England until rescuers came to their assistance.

 On 27 November 1942, a train came under attack by two Focke-Wulf Fw 190s.
-The train, hauled by Southern Railway D3 number 2365 which was just departing from Lydd Town railway station, had its boiler hit.
-The resulting jet of high pressure steam from the engine hit the plane, causing it to crash-land nearby; the pilot was found dead, but no railway staff or passengers were injured.
+The train, hauled by Southern Railway D3 number 2365, was just departing from Lydd Town railway station.
+The engine's boiler was hit.
+The resulting jet of high pressure steam from the engine hit the plane, causing it to crash-land nearby.
+The German pilot was found dead, but no British railway staff or passengers were injured.
 The two planes had been heading over the coast after a raid on Ashford and attacking a minesweeper off Dover.